Understanding Pioglitazone Pioglitazone is a medicine used to help control blood sugar levels in people with type 2 diabetes. It works by making your body's cells more sensitive to insulin, which is a natural hormone that helps control blood sugar. This medication is usually taken by mouth as a tabl

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with pioglitazone:
+Check interactions with Pioglitazone:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.